The Corporate Governance Review: South Africa

 35 A trade union or employee representative may also bring a statutory derivative action to protect the company's legal interests.

-36 Section 164 of the Companies Act provides for appraisal rights.
+36 Companies Act, at Section 164, provides for appraisal rights.

-38 The issuer then has 48 hours to disclose the acquisition/disposal to the market and shareholders.
+38 The issuer then has 48 hours to disclose the acquisition or disposal to the market and shareholders.

-40 FSCA Guidance Notice 1 of 2019 (June 2019): Sustainability of investments and assets in the context of a retirement fund's investment policy statement.
+40 Financial Sector Conduct Authority, Guidance Notice 1 of 2019 (June 2019): Sustainability of investments and assets in the context of a retirement fund's investment policy statement.

-41 Other factors include: (1) the influence of shareholder activism in other jurisdictions, mainly the US and Europe; (2) a widely held market with an internationalised shareholder base; and (3) a greater tendency towards active engagement by institutional and other investors, as facilitated by more efficient media platforms and other technological advancements that aid communication.
+41 Other factors include (1) the influence of shareholder activism in other jurisdictions, mainly the United States and Europe, (2) a widely held market with an internationalised shareholder base, and (3) a greater tendency towards active engagement by institutional and other investors, as facilitated by more efficient media platforms and other technological advancements that aid communication.

 42 See Section V.i.